browserengineering/book/book/chrome.md

 Click handling
 ==============

-Now let's start to implement links and the browser UI.
-We need to start with clicks.
+Now that the browser knows where the links are, we can start to work on clicking them.
 In Tk, clicks work just like key presses: you bind an event handler to a certain event.
 For click handling that event is `<Button-1>`, button number 1 being the left button on the mouse.[^1]